 My hope is to continue to expand the NBR data science system, particularly when it comes to the collation of research data, the use of spatial data, and the presentation of results.
 I have built a few interactive tools for farmers to use: see GitHub for the current list of publicly available apps/ models.

-And finally, beyond data science, there are a few other key programs and programming languages we use.
+And finally, beyond data science, there are a few other key programs and programming languages I have used at NBR.

 - Latex is used when writing – I use the open source program TexStudio or the online platform Overleaf.

-- R Markdown in RStudio is used when the writing involves data from R.
+- R Markdown in RStudio is sometimes used when the writing involves data from R.